mxaxnxn/HVD/README.md

 **Features:**

 1. **Simple Question:**
-   - The site asks a straightforward question to the user: "Would you be my Valentine?"
+   - The site asks a straightforward question to the user: "Would you be my Valentine ?"

 2. **Limited Response Options:**
    - Response options are limited to "Yes" or "No".
 Thing is that the "No" button moves when hovering it.
 This ensures that the person you're asking can't say no.